 licensed London 2012 50p coins, designed by the nation that will act as

 lasting mementos of the 2012 Olympic and Paralympic Games, the UK's most

 significant sporting events for this generation.
 The remaining 28 designs

-will be revealed from 2010, the result of the Royal Mint's biggest ever
+were revealed from 2010, the result of the Royal Mint's biggest ever

 competition for the public to design the UK's coinage.
-Each coin will
+Each coin

-depict a different Olympic or Paralympic sport.
+depicts a different Olympic or Paralympics sport.

 text source and credit